Primary

 The chop goes high to low, like chopping wood.
 All rotation comes from your thoracic spine while your hips stay stable and square.
 Squeeze the glute of your down knee throughout.
 Control the return phase—don't let the cable pull you back.

-Want Cable Chop (Half-Kneeling) in your program?
+See where Cable Chop (Half-Kneeling) fits in your weekly plan

 Set cable high, kneel sideways with inside knee down.